Integrality Gaps for Random Integer Programs via Discrepancy: Discrepancy

-Since we are working in the Fourier domain, it is natural to require that $\langle \theta, X\rangle$ be bounded away from integer points.
-Otherwise, $\langle\theta,D\rangle$ could be close to an integer point with high probability, which would make $|\Dh(\theta)|$ large.
-There is an extra component in the definition which says that the anti concentration continues to hold after conditioning on an arbitrary half-space, passing through the mean.
-As will become apparent soon, this is a consequence of the subsampling scheme, from Step 1, and could be an artifact of the proof.
-From now on, we work under the assumption that $\mathcal{D}$ is anti-concentrated with some absolute constant $\kappa >0$.
+To gain a bit of intuition about \Cref{def:AC}, recall that we are working in the Fourier domain.
+If $X$ is a column of $A$, it is natural to require that $\langle \theta, X\rangle$ be bounded away from integer points.
+Otherwise, $\langle\theta, D\rangle$ could be close to an integer point with high probability, making $|\Dh(\theta)|$ large.
+An extra component in the definition says that the anti-concentration continues to hold after conditioning on an arbitrary half-space, passing through the mean.
+As will become apparent, this is a consequence of the subsampling scheme from Step 1.

 Let us just note that the \eqref{eq:anticoncentration} property is not vacuous.
-In fact Theorem \ref{thm:disc-concrete} is a direct consequence of the following lemma (see the proof in Section \ref{sec:ac}) and Theorem \ref{thm:main} (note that by Remark \ref{rml:admis}, both cases are admissible). \begin{lemma} Suppose that for $X = (X_1,\dots,X_m) \sim \mathcal{D}$, one of the following holds, \begin{enumerate} \item $X$ is logconcave and isotropic. \item $X_i$ are \emph{i.i.d.} uniformly on an integer interval $\{a,a+1,\dots, a+k\}$, with $k > 1$. \end{enumerate} Then, $\mathcal{D}$ satisfies \eqref{eq:anticoncentration} with a universal constant $\kappa >0$. \end{lemma} \paragraph*{\bf Step 1 - subsampling:} We will generate a sub-matrix of $A$ by selecting a subset of the columns.
+In fact Theorem \ref{thm:disc-concrete} is a direct consequence of the following lemma (see the proof in \cref{sec:ac}) and Theorems \ref{thm:main} and \ref{cor:maindisc} (note that by Remark \ref{rml:admis} both cases are approximately symmetric). \begin{lemma} Suppose that for $X = (X_1,\dots,X_m) \sim \mathcal{D}$, one of the following holds, \begin{enumerate} \item $X$ is logconcave and isotropic. \item $X_i$ are \emph{i.i.d.} uniformly on an integer interval $\{a,a+1,\dots, a+k\}$, with $k > 1$. \end{enumerate} Then, $\mathcal{D}$ satisfies \eqref{eq:anticoncentration} with constant $\kappa >\frac{1}{50}$. \end{lemma} One may wonder about the necessity of the condition $k > 1$ in Case 2 of Lemma \ref{lem:anti-concentration}.
+A moment of reflection reveals that, if $X$ is uniform on $\{0,1\}$, then $X$ is not anti-concentrated, for any $\kappa > 0$, and thus our framework does not directly apply to this case.
+However, by taking account of the possible bad cases, our analysis can be refined to also handle such distributions.
+We do not pursue this direction here. \paragraph*{\bf Step 1 - subsampling:} We will generate a sub-matrix of $A$ by selecting a subset of the columns.
 This will ensure that the norm of the columns is bounded, as well as that the norm of their sum is small.
-Suppose that the columns of $A$ satisfy \eqref{eq:anticoncentration} with $\kappa > 0$, for $i=1,\ldots, n$ we define random variables $Y_i\in \{0,1\}$:
+Suppose that the columns of $A$ satisfy \eqref{eq:anticoncentration} with $\kappa,\sigma > 0$, for $i=1,\ldots, n$ we define random variables $Y_i\in \{0,1\}$: